Presentación

 • Clinical research in implants for bone repair

-• Study of the pathophysiology of joint diseases and mechanisms involved in bone regeneration.
+• Study of the pathophysiology of joint diseases and mechanims involved in bone regeneration.

 • Identification and characterization of HSF1 inhibitors as antitumoral drugs.